-Mackay Surname Genealogy
+Mackay Surname Meaning

 - the Mackay clan came originally from Strathnaver in Caithness and was said to have had Pictish origins.

 - the MacAoidha name also produced the Mackays of Kintyre in the Western Isles (the Mackays and McCays of Ugadale) and the Mackies first found in Stirlingshire.